openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 >
 > ###### Probably Never
 >
 > The remaining attributes don't really lend themselves to damage.
-Without a VERY good explanation, the following cannot be used for damaging attacks: fortitude, learning, perception, will, deception, persuasion, presence, creation, prescience.
+Without a *very* good explanation, the following cannot be used for damaging attacks: fortitude, learning, perception, will, deception, persuasion, presence, creation, prescience.

 ##### Choose Your Target